red78massive1573/red78massive1573-web-page/README.md

 In Progress...

 ## <a name="secret" href="https://red78massive1573.github.io/secret/">Secret</a>
-Just a Trolling page XD
+Just a Trolling page XD.

 ## <a name="discord" href="https://red78massive1573.github.io#discord">My Discord Server</a>
-Join my Discord server in this part of the website
+Join my Discord server in this part of the website.

+## <a name="discuss" href="https://red78massive1573.github.io/#disqus_thread">My Discussion Thread</a>
+In this part of the web, you can discuss things with the community.